How does a tax lien affect your credit?

 Getting a tax lien removed from your credit reports requires filing a specific withdrawal request on IRS form 12277.
 From there, you will still need to follow-up with the credit bureaus as the IRS will not notify them that the lien has been withdrawn.

-That means that you will not only have to coordinate with the IRS but all three credit reporting agencies as well in order to ensure that your tax lien has been removed.
+That means that you will not only have to coordinate with the IRS but all three credit reporting agencies as well in order to ensure that it has been removed.

 Withdrawals may also be possible for older liens that have already been paid off, but again you will need to follow the same process of dealing with the IRS and credit bureaus separately.